ulahello/smolbar/README.md

 interval = 1
 ```

-[^6]: The command is not currently passed to a shell, so if you try to pass arguments it will fail.
-[^7]: A refresh will not disrupt the execution of the command, it will wait until the command finishes.
+[^4]: A refresh will not disrupt the execution of the command, it will wait until the command finishes.

 #### Immediate scope